f4exb/sdrangel/plugins/feature/ais/readme.md

 * Updated - Gives the date and time the last message was received.
 * Messages - Displays the number of messages received.

 Right clicking on the table header allows you to select which columns to show.
-The columns can be reorderd by left clicking and dragging the column header.
+The columns can be reordered by left clicking and dragging the column header.

 Right clicking on a table cell allows you to copy the cell contents, view the vessel on a variety of websites or find the vessel on the map.